ibm-apiconnect/pot/labs/lab1.md

     At this point we're ready to Explore and test our services.

-    > ![][info]
-    >
+    {% include note.html content="
-    > We used the web-based editor to launch the application.
+        We used the web-based editor to launch the application.
 There's also a command provided with the API Connect Developer Toolkit that can be utilized from the terminal to lauch the application: `apic start`
+    "%}

 ### 1.3	- Testing the `notes` Application